Zaphkiel-Hi/Testing/README.md

 # ⚽ Vector-Xipose

-A collectible card-style Discord bot built using TypeScript and Discord.js — inspired by Sofi, Karuta, and sports collectibles.
+A collectible card-style Discord bot built using TypeScript and Discord.js

 ## 🚀 Features